kemmy72/from-strategy-to-issues/development-strategy.md

 write a short description of your web page:

 - what is it about?

+It is about organising every progress with issues and the project board

 - who would want to read it?

+Any user working on the programming project

 - why would they want to read it?